 To date, I haven’t stopped learning and upgrading myself.
 I have done multiple certification courses, not to prove to someone, but to educate myself and be able to help out others more effectively.

-Moreover, I have been doing all the things in my capacity to rais awareness to enable people to talk about mental health illnesses like depression and anxiety.
-I have tried to be non-judgemental and an active listener and it has made me the best version of me.
+Moreover, I have been doing all the things in my capacity to raise awareness to enable people to talk about mental health illnesses like depression and anxiety.
+I have tried to be non-judgemental and an active listener and it has made me the best version of myself.

 Also read: 6 Simple Ways To Improve Your Mental Health

 This is how depression looks like

 While some people choose to come out open and speak about their problems, there are few who still prefer to be a silent warrior.
 A story is a story if it is worth inspiring to others.

 I will be presenting what I all get in the form of blog posts which could act as a source of inspiration and motivation to the readers and a message to the ones who are struggling that, YOU ARE NOT ALONE.